Pranay0205/coachlint/README.md

 ## My Motivation

-Students are becoming increasingly dependent on quick code fixes and instant code generation.
+Developers are becoming increasingly dependent on quick code fixes and instant code generation.
 When we use external AI tools, there's no middle ground - the AI just gives you the answer.
-Students copy-paste solutions without understanding the **why** behind them.
+People copy-paste solutions without understanding the **why** behind them.

 This approach makes us lose the core skill that makes a software engineer valuable: **understanding the problem and solving it systematically**.

-**AI is best for breaking down complex errors into very easy and understandable explanations.** I believe CoachLint will help students learn more deeply instead of developing shallow programming skills.
+**AI is best for breaking down complex errors into very easy and understandable explanations.** I believe CoachLint will help developers learn more deeply instead of developing shallow programming skills.

 ## Features